PodcastsAdministraciónWhat's Next! with Tiffani Bova

 • What's Next! with Tiffani Bova

+Welcome to the What's Next!
+Podcast with Tiffani Bova.
 I'm thrilled to welcome you back to a series I did with my dear friend, Roger Martin.
-He's the author of the amazing book, Playing to Win, and together, we're exploring the true meaning of strategy and how it's often misunderstood or misapplied in business today.
+He's the author of the amazing book, Playing to Win.
+In this episode, we discuss how your current actions impact your strategy.

 KEY TAKEAWAYS…